andykeefe/cryptopals/set5/README.md

 ![image](https://github.com/andykeefe/andykeefe/assets/154836099/eaa49610-d4d7-4c11-a7e4-9952248e7ad9)

 To fully understand the discrete logarithm problem, it helps to have some background in abstract algebra, which I'm sure sounds really fun for you.
-I'll give some resources below for those willing to satiate their curiosity and fulfill their understanding as robustly as possible.
+I'll give some resources below for those willing to satiate their curiosity and fulfill their understanding as robustly as possible [3][4][5].

-If you've studied calculus and some linear algebra, check out this free textbook:
-- Beezer, R.A.
-(2015). _A First Course in Linear Algebra_.
-  - Part 1 (pp. 11-74)

-If you want a quick mathematical overview:
-- Hoffstein, J., et al. (2008). _An Introduction to Mathematical Cryptography_.
-  - pp. 72-75

-If you want a quicker overview:
-- Paar, C., Pelzl, J. (2010). _Understanding Cryptography_.
-  - pp. 208-219

 ### Set theory, group theory, and modular arithmetic